In the middle of lockdown 2021 Rob Charlwood from Throttle Down Under captured the heart and soul of Kenoath in this emotional interview.

 In honour of my Mum and a determination to follow my dream, I decided to relaunch Kenoath.

-In September 2019 Kenoath was relaunched with new logo, new designs and a lush new Website.
+In September 2019 Kenoath was relaunched with a lush new website.

 The Bushfires knocked the stuffing out of Australia.